mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step9.md

 `kubectl get pods -n frontend -l app=haproxy`{{execute}}

 The `--selector` flag can also be used to find resources that do **NOT** have a certain label.
 To illustrate this, let's find nodes within our cluster that do **NOT** have the taint label: `node-role.kubernetes.io/master`.
-Type or click on the command below:
+Type the below command:

 `kubectl get nodes --selector='!node-role.kubernetes.io/master'`{{execute}}